quixio/quix-samples/nodejs/advanced/QR Settings Share/README.md

 ## Docs

-Check out the [SDK docs](https://quix.ai/docs/sdk/introduction.html) for detailed usage guidance.
+Check out the [SDK docs](https://quix.ai/docs/sdk/introduction.html) for detailed SDK usage guidance.

 ## How to run

 Create an account on [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) to edit or deploy this application without a local environment setup.

 NOTE!
-Whether running locally or in the Quix platform you should edit `environment-variables.service.ts` and add your Token.
+Whether running locally or in the Quix platform you should edit `quix.service.ts` and add your Token.
 This can be obtained from the Quix portal under the Token menu item (top right of the page under your user avatar)
 ![image](/src/assets/images/small-menu.png)

+### Tokens

+A quick note on PAT or Personal Access Tokens.

+The PAT token used by default will expire.
+It is recommended that you generate a new token and update the `quix.service.ts` file.

 ## Local